yue-charlie-liu/yue-charlie-liu.github.io/_pages/teaching.md

 {% include base_path %}

-I am co-supervising Master students on the topics of ESG and AI, and the design and application of LLM-based agents.
+I am co-supervising Master students from University of New South Wales and Lingnan University, on the topics of ESG and AI, and the design and application of LLM-based agents.

 ***